indygreg/PyOxidizer/docs/status.rst

 Python Version Support
 ----------------------

-Only Python 3.7 is currently supported.
-Support for older Python 3 releases is possible.
-But the project author hopes we only need to target the latest/greatest Python release.
+Only Python 3.8 is currently supported.
+Older versions of PyOxidizer (through version 0.7) supported Python 3.7.
+However, future support for Python versions older than 3.8 is highly unlikely, as Python 3.8 contains new C APIs that substantially reduce complexity for PyOxidizer.

 Reordering Resource Files
 -------------------------